FudaWiki/fudawiki-files/newgames/kwa-do.md

 Any remaining cards form the draw pile for the round and are to be placed in a single face down stack beside the field cards.

 >It is not stated in the rulebook what to do when four cards of the same suit have been dealt to the table.
+Strict adherance to the Kwa-Dō rulebook would result in these cards remaining uncaptured on the playing area for the rest of the round.
+>
-Usually it is considered a misdeal, although there are also other ways of dealing with this situation.
+> In traditional hanafuda games this is commonly considered a misdeal, though there are also other ways of dealing with this situation.
 House rules prevail.
 {.is-warning}

 ## Gameplay